lkodinsson/MARS/Fantasy/Skills.md

 | r10 | Proficient | 1 Focus into 3 Endurance |
 | r16 | Accomplished | 1 Focus into 4 Endurance |

-## Power (RES)
+## Sorcery (RES)

-Power is the natural wizard's style of spellcasting.
+Sorcery is the natural wizard's style of spellcasting.
 Those who wield magic in this way are often referred to as sorcerers rather than wizards.
-Rather than being described into mechanical categories, the specializations of power are more philosophical.
-Power has seven different specializations to choose from which are the seven elements: *air*, *earth*, *fire*, *water*, *light*, *darkness*, and *arcane*.
+Rather than being described into mechanical categories, the specializations of sorcery are more philosophical.
+Sorcery has seven different specializations to choose from which are the seven elements: *air*, *earth*, *fire*, *water*, *light*, *darkness*, and *arcane*.
+In addition to this, sorcerers may also choose any specialization available to the other spellcasting skills.
+Choosing an external specialization does not grant any of the bonuses of that spellcasting skill.

 Sorcerers do not require or use scrolls or spell books.
-The power they wield manifests from force of will rather than education.
-You acquire a new spell from your specialization when you advance your power skill.
-You can take this skill multiple times to learn how to cast different elements.
-When you cast a spell using this skill, even if you have multiple specializations, you must cast that spell with the skill you learned it from.
+The magic they wield manifests from force of will rather than education.
+You acquire a new spell from your specialization when you advance your sorcery skill.
+You can take this skill multiple times to learn how to cast from different specializations.
+When you cast a spell using this skill, even if you have multiple specializations, you must cast that spell with the specialization you learned it from.

 Sorcerers have it a bit easier than others when it comes to casting spells.
-As you advance your power skill, at specific ranks you can choose one of your learned spells to become a signature spell.
+As you advance the sorcery skill, at specific ranks you can choose one of your learned spells to become a signature spell.
 These ranks are practiced (r8), exceptional (r12), accomplished (r16), and master (r20).
 All signature spells get a reduced difficulty to cast and focus cost based on your advancement.
 This reduction only applies to signature spells in the same specialization.

-##### Table: Power Signature Spell Difficulty Reduction
+##### Table: Sorcery Signature Spell Difficulty Reduction
 | Roll Value | Step Name | Difficulty<br/>Reduction | Focus Cost<br/>Reduction |
 |:-:|:-|:-:|:-:|
 | r8 | Practiced | -1 | -0 |
 | r12 | Exceptional | -2 | -1 |
 | r16 | Accomplished | -3 | -1 |
 | r20 | Master | -4 | -2 |

-Whenever you pick a spell that is usable by multiple elements, it may limit your choices in exactly how that spell is cast.
-For example, if that spell has multiple magic type choices you may only pick the magic type that corresponds to the specialization that spell was learned from.
-Other restrictions may be listed as a part of the specialization requirement of that spell.

 ### Air